pslucas0212/AWS-Technology/README.md

   - Horizontal vs vertical scaling
   - Connect to EC2 instance via SSH key paris
 - Lambda - Lambda is a serverless compute service that lets you run code without managing servers.
   - Supports popular programming languages: Java, GO, PowerShell, Node.
-JS, C#, Python, and RUub
+JS, C#, Python, and Ruby
+  - Scales automaticall
   - Executes code in response to events
   - 15 minute timeout
   - Pricing Modle
     - Compute Time
     - Request Count
     - 1 million always free lambda calls
-- Fargate - Fargate is a **serverless compute engine** for containers.
+- Fargate - Fargate is a **serverless compute engine** for containers
+  - Manage containers like docker
+  - Scale automatically
 - Lightsail - Lightsail allows you to quickly launch all the resources you need for small projects.
 Lightsail is a **compute** service
+  - Deploye preconfigured apps like wordpress
+  - Easy to use
+  - Includes VM, ssd storage, data transfer, DNS Managment, static IP
 - Outposts - Outposts allows you to run cloud services in your internal data center.
 Support for hybrid deployments
+  - Workloads on-premise
+  - AWS Delivers and installs
+  - Hybrid experience
+  - Access cloud services and APIs to develop apps on-premise
 - Batch - Batch allows you to process large workloads in smaller chunks (or batches).
-Batch is a **compute** sercie
+Batch is a **compute** service.
+Dynamicall provisions instances based on volumes

 #### Storage
 - S3 - Simple Storage Service - S3 is an **object storage service** for the cloud that is highly available.
+  - Objects are stored in buckets
+  - Unlimted storage
+  - Objects can be public or private
+  - upload objects, via console, CLI or programatically with code using SDK
   - Set security at bucket or individual object level using ACL, bucket policies or access point policies
   - Enable version
   - S3 Access logs